msi-ris/Tutorials/illumina_qc.md

 opposed to raw numbers, so that there is always a 1-to-1 relationship between the number of bases in the read and the length of the quality score.
-Quality score reflect the probability that a base call was incorrect, calculated as a Phred quality score ( Phred Q = -10log(p), where p isthe probability that the inferred base is incorrect).
+Quality score reflect the probability that a base call was incorrect, calculated as a Phred quality score ( Phred Q = -10log(p), where p is the probability that the inferred base is incorrect).
 The higher the Phred score the smaller the probability that the base call was incorrect.
 A Phred score of 10 indicates a 1 in 10 chance of an incorrect base call while a oared score of 50 indicates a 1